akshayvijaynair/music-academy-docs/README.md

 </details>

+---

 ### Create new private page
 <details>
-  <summary> ID: 5 | Also known as a private page - This is the class service that the teacher is offering to signed up students </summary>
+  <summary> ID: 5 | Also known as a private page - This is the class service that the teacher is offering to signed up students (Click for details)</summary>

 | Description Item         | Description                                                                                                 |
 |---------------------------|-------------------------------------------------------------------------------------------------------------|